• About

 “We don’t just have people who throw their hands in the air and say it’s impossible because we know the challenges are there.

-“We don’t need to glorify the challenges any more than they are, but we need people who will come out of business schools and start collaborating, leverage networks and knowledge to create solutions,” Adisa said.
+“We don’t need to glorify the challenges any more than they are, but we need people who will come out of business schools and start collaborating, leveraging networks and knowledge to create solutions,” Adisa said.

 He emphasised the need for entrepreneurial mindsets that would make the school’s graduates challenge the system.